 Source: Office of Governor Sean Parnell

-Since its formation in 2011, the coalition of coastal governors has advocated for energy expansion through safe and responsible resource development and has supported proactive offshore energy production as part of a comprehensive national energy policy.
-The coalition provides a discussion and policy platform, and includes the governors of Alaska, Louisiana, Texas, Virginia, Mississippi, Alabama, South Carolina, and North Carolina.
+Since its formation in 2011, the coalition of coastal governors has advocated for energy expansion through responsible resource development, and has supported proactive offshore energy production as part of a comprehensive national energy policy.
+The coalition provides a discussion and policy platform for offshore energy issues shared by the coastal states and the federal government.
+The governors of Alaska, Louisiana, Texas, Virginia, Mississippi, Alabama, South Carolina, and North Carolina are members.

 Within the last year, the coalition has sent two letters to the White House, calling for sensible policies that responsibly increase offshore energy development, including oil, natural gas, and wind energy.
 The governors expressed concern about the Obama administration’s plans to effectively zone the oceans and limit leasing opportunities, as well as the federal government’s drawn-out permitting times that significantly impact energy development.
 The OCS Governors Coalition made a formal request that states hosting offshore development participate in revenue associated with the resulting energy production.
 The coalition requested that coastal states be allowed a more substantial role in the development of federal policy, planning and sustainable development of coastal resources.